Table of Contents

 A general rule of thumb is that, for each year you claim your Social Security benefits before full retirement age, your monthly payments are reduced by about 8%.
 And for each year you delay until age 70, your monthly payments increase by about 8%.

-According to Social Security, each month before full retirement age that you begin claiming social security benefits, the amount is reduced by 5/9 of one percent up to 36 months.
-Beyond 36 months early, you would further reduce your monthly payments by an additional 5/12 of one percent per month.
+According to Social Security, each month before full retirement age that you begin claiming Social Security benefits, the amount is reduced by 5/9 of 1% up to 36 months.1 Beyond 36 months early, you would further reduce your monthly payments by an additional 5/12 of 1% per month.

 The Cost of Claiming Social Security Benefits Early